United Kingdom national debt: The national debt today

+Public sector net debt excluding public sector banks (PSND ex) was provisionally estimated at 95.6% of GDP at the end of November 2025, which the ONS reported as a level last seen in the early 1960s.
+Debt rose sharply during the COVID-19 pandemic period and remained elevated in the mid-2020s compared with the decades before 2008.

 During the COVID-19 pandemic, national debt reached £2.004 trillion for the first time due to government spending on virus measures, such as the Coronavirus Job Retention Scheme ("furlough scheme").